bmershon/geometric-primitives/README.md

 20 min spent on Task 5: mostly chasing a bug caused by a typo.

+4 hours spent on Extra Credit.

 ## Impressions

 This is a fun introduction to the material and very manageable in scope.
 I particularly like the idea of the last two tasks representing a induction on the number of dimensions in the problem.
 It is possible to reuse code written in Task 4.

-I hope to get better at thinking up test cases that really check all edge cases for geometry problems.
-Here, I was a little lax, but for more complex assignments I intend to use the current testing strategy I've implemented to think through comprehensive test cases.
-When GUI testing is not available, that's all I've got!

-No matter how simple, I believe every assignment should treat itself like it is "serious" production code, because I feel like the end goal of the course should be to produce code that is bulletproof and maintainable for whatever geometry problems people are trying to solve.
+The extra credit caused me to fix bugs in previous sections which did not cause problems until we start doing computations in 3d.

 ## Testing